 About Us

-Cor Infinitus aims to establish memorials throughout the country dedicated to those that served our nation and took their own life.
+Cor Infinitus aims to establish memorials throughout the country dedicated to those that served our nation and and have taken their own life.

 Cor Infinitus has the following powerful purposes...